shayghc/map-app/README.md

 Follow these steps to open the app in your default browser.

 1. Clone the repo
-2. cd into the project root and run `npm install`
+2. cd into the build directory and run `npm install`
-3. run `npm start` to activate the server.
+3. Run `npm run build`
+4. Run `npm install -g serve`
+5. Run `serve -s build`
+6. Open a new browser tab and enter 'localhost:5000' in the address bar then press enter.

+## API Connection errors

+If the fetch API call to the Google Maps API does not return a response of 200 then a modal will pop up to advise checking the internet connection.
+This can be tested by deleting characters from the API call in index.html (just remember to put them back afterwards!).

+The information for the infowindows is retrieved by an API call to the FourSquare API.
+A modal will pop up to inform of any issue regarding connection to the FourSquare API, again advising to check the internet connectivity.

 ## create-react-app